-What is Anterior Cervical Discectomy & Fusion?
+What Is An Anterior Cervical Discectomy & Fusion?

 Anterior Cervical Discectomy and Fusion (ACDF) is a standard surgical procedure used to remove a herniated or degenerated disc from the cervical (neck) area of the spine.
 ACDF is the most commonly used procedure for this type of condition and usually provides excellent results.

-When ACDF is performed, Dr. Lipani opens the front (anterior) of the neck area (cervical) so as not to disturb the spine, spinal cord, or strong muscles in the back of the neck, and removes one or more discs from the spine (discectomy).
+When ACDF is performed, Dr. John Lipani opens the front (anterior) of the neck area (cervical) so as not to disturb the spine, spinal cord, or strong muscles in the back of the neck, and removes one or more discs from the spine (discectomy).
 Dr. Lipani then fills the area with a bone graft (fusion), which may be held in place by metal plates and screws.
 When the body begins its natural healing process after surgery, new bone cells will grow around the bone graft, creating a single piece of bone to join the vertebrae above and below the discectomy.
 If metal plates and screws have been used, bone may grow around these and reinforce them.

 Some symptoms that may indicate that a patient is a candidate for ACDF are significant numbness or weakness in limbs, especially hands and arms, and significant arm pain which may be accompanied by neck pain.
 Patients will first have diagnostic tests, such as MRI, CT scan, and/or myelogram to determine the presence of a herniated or degenerative disc.
 Even after a diagnosis is made, patients will still discuss non-surgical options with their orthopedic surgeon before proceeding.
 Non-surgical treatments can be highly successful in diminishing the symptoms of herniated discs, and may even heal herniated discs after a few months.

-Preparing for Surgery
+Preparing For ACDF Surgery

 The most important thing a patient can do to ensure a successful ACDF surgery is to cease all tobacco use.
 Nicotine inhibits bone growth, which prevents the body from creating bone cells to fuse the graft and the vertebrae, and decreases blood circulation, which slows healing and increases infection risk.
 Failed fusion, in which the bone graft does not successfully fuse the two vertebrae, is five times more likely for smokers than non-smokers.
 If you smoke, please talk to your doctor about the many ways available to help you quit.